anaibol/awesome-serverless/README.md

 ### All in one
 * [Firebase](https://www.firebase.com) Realtime database, authentification, hosting.
 A powerful platform for your mobile or web application.
 * [Backendless](https://backendless.com/) Realtime database, authentification, hosting.
 A powerful platform for your mobile or web application.
+* [Stamplay](https://stamplay.com/) Forget about complex infrastructure.
+The most advanced platform for building up your apps one brick at a time.
+* [Kinvey](http://www.kinvey.com/) Build your digital business faster with mobile Backend as a Service.

 ### Form endpoints